great-expectations/great_expectations/docs/intro.rst

 Why would I use Great Expectations?
 -----------------------------------

 To get more done with data, faster.
+In addition to data testing and validation,

+#TODO: introduce profiling and documentation here

-Teams use great\_expectations to
+Teams use Great Expectations to

+#TODO: Slim this down
 -  Save time during data cleaning and munging.
 -  Accelerate ETL and data normalization.
 -  Streamline analyst-to-engineer handoffs.